 The goals of the Brazilian Studies Program of the Center for Latin American Studies are to enhance the University of Pittsburgh’s undergraduate and graduate educational programs on Brazil, develop bilateral research projects with Brazilians through a program of scholarly exchange, deepen the understanding of North American faculty and students about Brazil, develop community and K-12 outreach programs about Brazilian society and culture, and organize conferences and workshops on issues critical to the U.S. and Brazil.
 Among the resources currently available are over a dozen faculty members who specialize in Brazilian Studies or who include the study of Brazil as a major component in their research agendas, a full array of Brazilian Portuguese language-training courses offered annually, the outstanding collection of books and periodicals in Portuguese in the Eduardo Lozano Latin American Library Collection, and numerous collaborative agreements with universities and institutions throughout Brazil.

 - As the locale for a wealth of resources on Latin America and the Caribbean, the Center for Latin American Studies is responsible for disseminating knowledge about the region beyond the university.
 In fulfilling this mission, CLAS develops, coordinates, and presents a broad range of outreach programs for the K-12 educational community, colleges and universities, business and professional communities, and the general public.
 Outreach services and activities include: professional development/teacher training workshops (approved by the Pennsylvania Department of Education for Act 48 continuing education credit); curriculum development for globalization; a school visit program; college/university seminars and conferences; a film series; a lecture series; a resource lending library; two newsletters; consulting services; workshops and fact-finding trips to Latin America for the business community; and an annual Latin American and Caribbean Festival.
 Faculty and students associated with CLAS play an active role in these endeavors by serving as speakers, instructors, and consultants.
 The “Directory of Latin American Studies Resources for Teachers" provides a comprehensive list of the extensive outreach materials that teachers and other community members may borrow from CLAS for use in classes or curriculum development.
-To learn more about our Outreach programs, click here.
+To learn more about our Community Engagement programs, click here.

 Newsletters, Reports, and Calendars